nest/nestml/doc/nestml_language/synapses_in_nestml.rst

        # ... plasticity dynamics go here ...
        emit_spike(w, d)

-The statements in the event handler will be executed sequentially when the event occurs.
+The statements in the event handler will be executed when the event occurs.
 The weight and delay could be defined as follows:

 .. code-block:: nestml